dinphil/code-camp/Markdown/Code Camp.md

 with Brynn Claypoole
 ------------------------------------

 Schdeuled for October 25th, 2014.
 The tutorial will run from 3 PM to 5 PM in McClelland.

-Check back for updated docs here soon.
+###Installing Git

+Start off by getting ready to use Git via command line.
+You can find downloadable versions [here](http://git-scm.com/downloads).
+You may already have git installed: If you have a Mac/Linux machine, search for the "Terminal" application, then type "git" and hit enter.
+If it doesn't say "command not found", you should be good!
+Windows users should search their applications for "Git Bash".

 ###What is command line?